apache/jackrabbit-site/src/site/markdown/index.md

 #### July 11th, 2016: Apache Jackrabbit Oak 1.5.5 released
 Jackrabbit Oak 1.5.5 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.5) page for more details.

 #### July 10th, 2016: Apache Jackrabbit 2.13.0 released
 Apache Jackrabbit 2.13.0 is an unstable release cut directly from trunk,